 Your child coming to playgroup is something you’ll both need to get used to.
 The first visit is an important moment.
 That’s why it’s important to have a settling in programme.
 During this period, you and your child can get to know the staff, make arrangements about your toddler and lay the foundations for a good and sustainable relationship.

 When it comes to familiarisation, we will as much as possible tie up with your toddler’s frame of mind.
 One child will feel at ease from the first day and has no problem staying a half or the whole day, whereas another child will have great difficulty getting used to new faces and staying at a group, and will therefore need more time to become familiarised.
 The educational staff will keep a close eye on what is best for your toddler over the first few days and consult with you.

 Any arrangements made with the educational staff during the introductory phase will be set down during the introductory conversation, but may be adjusted if this period does not quite turn out as expected.
 Also, in the case of a transfer to another group within the location, we will closely monitor that the introductory phase links up well with this specific child during the transfer to a new group.
 The educational staff member of the child’s own group will look after the child during the internal transfer.

-When you drop off your child, and there’s time for a cup of coffee or tea and a chat.
-This is when you can tell the carer what she needs to know about your child, such as how they slept, how they’re feeling, and so on.
-This moment of communication is very valuable for us, and it gives your child time to make the transition to the playgroup.
-Playthings are set out ready to inspire and challenge your child.
+If you bring your child in the morning there is time for a cup of coffee or tea and a chat.
+You tell the pedagogical staff what they need to know about your child, for example how he or she has slept, how he or she feels etc. We call this the transfer and this is very valuable to us.
+Your child has a moment to make the transition to the toddler group.
+The game material is ready to inspire and challenge your child.